conan-io/conan-io.github.io/_posts/2023-08-22-introducing-new-conan-clion-plugin.markdown

 the CMake configuration to Conan.
 For instance, if you select a *Debug* profile in CLion, Conan will install and use the packages for *Debug*.

-Bear in mind that *cmake-conan* activates the Conan integration everytime CMake calls to ``find_package()``, that means that no library will be installed until the CMake configure step runs, and at that point Conan will try to install the required libraries and build them if it is nedeed.
+Bear in mind that *cmake-conan* activates the Conan integration every time CMake calls to ``find_package()``, meaning that no library will be installed until the CMake configure step runs.
+At that point, Conan will try to install the required libraries and build them if needed.

 Also, note that as dependency providers are a relatively new feature in CMake, you will need CMake version >= 3.24 and Conan >= 2.0.5.

 **Missing schematic of translating CLion profiles to CMake settings and then to Conan?**